HNRS - Honors

 HNRS 307.
 Seminar III: Mathematics and Natural Sciences (3-4).

-General education math and natural sciences course.
+General education natural science course without lab.
 An umbrella course created to explore a variety of subtopics differentiated by letter (e.g., 307A, 307B).
 Not all subtopics are offered each semester – see the course schedule for availability.
 Students enroll in the lettered courses with specific topics in the titles rather than in this root course.
 Prerequisite(s): honors student or permission of the Cohen Honors College.

 HNRS 310.
 Honors Tutorial (1-2).